temcewen/orleans-transaction-filter/README.md

 }
 ```

-- Step 8: Hit "Run" button in the center.
+- Step 8: Hit "Run" button in the top-center.
 - Step 9: View issue.

 The expected behavior would be that the LoggingFilter would catch the exception after calling invoke on the grain; however, it doesn't.